-You can now visualize all of your data on one Dashboard without creating table relationships.
+You can visualize all of your data on one Dashboard regardless of whether the data is stored in multiple data tables or only one.
 Below we will walk you through the steps for creating a Dashboard using any data table across all of your data sets in UpMetrics.

 1) Add some data